TheThingsIndustries/lorawan-stack-docs/doc/content/ttn-lw-cli/ttn-lw-cli_templates_create.md

       --mac-settings.status-time-periodicity                                           select the mac_settings.status_time_periodicity field
       --mac-settings.supports-32-bit-f-cnt                                             select the mac_settings.supports_32_bit_f_cnt field and all allowed sub-fields
       --mac-settings.uplink-dwell-time                                                 select the mac_settings.uplink_dwell_time field and all allowed sub-fields
-      --mac-settings.use-adr                                                           select the mac_settings.use_adr field and all allowed sub-fields
       --mac-state                                                                      select the mac_state field and all allowed sub-fields
       --mac-state.current-parameters                                                   select the mac_state.current_parameters field and all allowed sub-fields
       --mac-state.current-parameters.adr-ack-delay-exponent                            select the mac_state.current_parameters.adr_ack_delay_exponent field and all allowed sub-fields